Chicago, October, 1991

 “Genius,” I told them.

-Years later, when I started watching Doctor Who, I realized the idea might have been cribbed from an old episode featuring the Silurians.
-But at that moment, I could see a movie.
+Years later, when I started watching Doctor Who, I realized the idea might have been inspired by an old episode featuring the Silurians.
+But at that moment, I could see a movie, something to hang a story on other than jumping plumbers.
 I was completely in their thrall.
 I had been Morton-Jankeled.

 “Have you played the video game?” asked Rocky.